trueos/trueos-docs/trueos-handbook/using.rst

 * `FreeBSD Sound Wiki <https://wiki.FreeBSD.org/Sound>`_

-If you still have problems with sound, see the section on :ref:`Finding Help` to determine which help resources are available.
-When reporting the problem, include both your version of |trueos| and the name of your sound card.
+If sound issues persist, check the :ref:`Help and Support` chapter to determine what help resources are available.
+If/when reporting the issue, be sure to include both the version of |trueos| and name of the sound card.

 .. index:: multimedia
 .. _Multimedia: